Capitol Records: Other genres

 In 1946, writer-producer Alan W. Livingston created Bozo the Clown for the company's children's record library, with Pinto Colvig (the voice of Goofy in Walt Disney cartoons) as Bozo.
 Mel Blanc reprised his own cartoon roles including Bugs Bunny and other Looney Tunes characters, as well as Woody Woodpecker, while several Disney records were narrated by radio announcer Don Wilson.
 Examples of notable Capitol albums for children during that era are Sparky's Magic Piano and Rusty in Orchestraville.
 Capitol also developed a noted jazz catalog that included the Capitol Jazz Men and issued the Miles Davis's album Birth of the Cool.

-Capitol released a few classical albums in the 1940s, some of which contained handsome heavily embossed, leather-like covers.
+Capitol released several classical albums in the 1940s, some of which contained handsome heavily embossed leather-like covers.
 These recordings appeared on the 78 rpm format and were subsequently reissued on the new LP format in 1949.
 Among the recordings: Brazilian composer Heitor Villa-Lobos' Choros No. 10, with contributions from a Los Angeles choral group and the Janssen Symphony Orchestra (1940–1952), conducted by Werner Janssen; Symphony No. 3 by Russian composer Reinhold Moritzovich Glière; and César Franck's Symphony in D minor, with Willem Mengelberg and the Concertgebouw Orchestra.

 In 1949, Capitol opened a branch office in Canada and purchased KHJ Studios on Melrose Avenue adjacent to Paramount in Hollywood.

 By the 1950s, Capitol had become a huge label that concentrated primarily on popular music.

 Capitol began recording rock and roll acts such as The Jodimars and Gene Vincent.
 There were comedy records by Stan Freberg, Johnny Standley, and Mickey Katz.
 On August 2, 1952, Billboard magazine contained a chronicle of the label's first ten years in business.